 Such a dreadful way to die: his mouth on fire with an unbearable thirst: lips parched and dry.
-A drink is offered - vinegar - bitter tasting and sour; smarting against cut lips.
-The bitter vinegar like the bitterness of the mob who clamoured for his blood.
+A drink is offered - vinegar - bitter tasting and sour; smarting against cut lips; bitter like the mob who clamour for his blood.
 The end is near.
 The sky darkens.
 It is finished.